percona/grafana-dashboards/CONTRIBUTING.md

         git push origin PMM-5053_dbazhenov_tooltip

-9. Make a Pull Request for your branch in the right branch in percona/grafana-dashboards.
+9. Make a Pull Request from your branch to the right branch in percona/grafana-dashboards.

     Example: from dbazhenov:PMM-5053_dbazhenov_tooltip to percona:PMM-2.0